Hollywood Sign Hike

 The story of the name for Hollywood comes from when a man was carrying wood one day.
 When asked what he was doing, he replied, "I holly-wood", meaning he was "hauling wood".
 The name stuck.

-To start prepping for a hike to the Hollywood Sign, think about what day and time you can go.
+To start prepping for the hike to the Hollywood Sign, think about what day and time you can go.
 The park is open between sunrise and sunset.
-It'd be best to go on a weekday, at an off-time, because there's less people and parking is not restricted.
+It'd be best to go on a weekday, at an off-time, because there's less people and more parking.
 If you go on the weekend, the earlier in the morning you go, the more you'll enjoy the experience.
-The worst times to go is on the weekend, in the middle of the day, during good weather and tourist season.
+The worst times to go is on the weekend, in the middle of the day, during good weather because it will be crowded.

 The best weather for the Hollywood Sign Hike is during Spring and Fall.
-We do not recommend the hike during hot weather.
+We do not recommend the hike during a rain storm or hot weather.
 You can become dehydrated.
-Also, don’t go when it’s too cold either.
-Just kidding, it never gets cold in California.
+Also, don’t go when it’s too cold.
+Just kidding, it never gets cold in LA.

 The Hollywood Sign hike will take you about 2-3 hours round trip, including parking and walking to the trailhead.
 This depends on your experience level as well.
 Hiking one way from the trailhead to the sign is about one hour.
-Bring plenty of water, at least 1-2 liters, and comfortable exercise clothes.
+Bring plenty of water (like in a camelbak), at least 1-2 liters, and comfortable exercise clothes and shoes.

 The Hollywood Sign sits atop the Hollywood Hills, on Mount Lee, in Griffith Park of the Santa Monica Mountains.
 Complicated, I know!

 There's multiple ways to get to the sign, there's multiple trails and multiple trailheads.
-Here's a few of the trailheads:
+Here's a couple of them.

-2.)
-Canyon Drive Trail to Hollywood Sign (Easy - Moderately Difficult depending on experience)
+Trailhead 1) Canyon Drive Trail to Hollywood Sign (Easy - Moderately Difficult depending on experience)

-3.)
-Griffith Observatory Trail to Hollywood Sign (More Difficult)
+Trailhead 2) Griffith Observatory Trail to Hollywood Sign (Difficult)

-We recommend starting your hike from the Griffith Observatory.
+Griffith Observatory is an great starting point for this hike.
 Parking is free at Griffith Observatory.
-The hike form the observatory is about 6 miles round trip.
-Not one of the easiest trails but perfect for those looking for more of a challenge.
-The trail from Griffith Observatory is called the Mt.
+The hike from Griffith Observatory to the Hollywood Sign is about 6 miles round-trip.
+It's not the easiest trail but it's perfect for those looking for more of a challenge.
+The trail from Griffith Observatory to the sign is called the Mt.
 Hollywood Trail.
-This trail is about 6 miles roundtrip and takes about 3-4 hours to complete.

 Griffith Observatory Trail to Hollywood Sign Walking Directions: